 Those in recovery need counseling.
 The treatment space could not properly function without them.
 Recovering folks must have proper medical and psychological care.
 But, one should not expect to receive treatment and then return to one’s life without making some changes.
 Peer support becomes essential here.

-One only gains certain forms of knowledge through personal experience.
+Some people only gain certain forms of knowledge through personal experience.
 Groups like AA have mentoring programs for a reason.
 One can learn much from someone who has shared one’s struggles.
 People can form meaningful bonds over shared experiences.
 A therapist cannot develop a friendship with a client.
 But a peer can.
 This kind of personal relationship anchors one to one’s future.
+Support groups are an integral part of aftercare programs.

 In therapy, a person can learn how to get sober.
 But peer groups help people stay sober.
-In your journey, you will likely find staying sober becomes much harder.
+In your journey, you will likely find staying sober becomes much more challenging.
 To remain sober, to practice recovery, seek out peer support.

 How Can I Get More Information About Aftercare Programs?